-Please note that a new MEPA Interim Protocol on Climate Change Adaptation and Resiliency will be in effect for all ENFs/EENFs as of October 1, 2021.
-During a 60-day transition period, the MEPA Office will accept filings that do not include the required information as of the submittal deadline, so long as it is provided by the time of the Environmental Monitor publication date.
+Please note that a new MEPA Interim Protocol on Climate Change Adaptation and Resiliency is now in effect for all ENFs/EENFs as of October 1, 2021.

 Submitting MEPA Filings

-During 2021, the MEPA Office will continue to accept electronic project submittals.
+The MEPA Office is continuing to accept electronic project submittals.
 Electronic submittals that are sent to MEPA@mass.gov by 5:00 PM on the submittal deadline will be accepted for publication in the next edition of the Environmental Monitor.
 Please note that a filing will not be published in the Environmental Monitor unless it is complete upon submission.

 An electronic copy of the complete submittal (including all attachments) should be sent concurrently to the MEPA Office (MEPA@mass.gov) and to the required distribution list.
 Please use the following MEPA Distribution List for state agencies, which will continue to be updated to reflect any changes in required distribution format (electronic vs. hard copy) on the part of state agencies.
 To facilitate review, you may be requested to provide a courtesy hard copy of a project submittal to the MEPA Analyst and/or may be requested to provide a hard copy to the MEPA Office for inclusion in the project file at a future date.